haines/rake-multilogs/README.md

 ```

 JRuby and Windows are not supported, because  [`Process.fork`](https://ruby-doc.org/core/Process.html#method-c-fork) is unavailable.
-`Rake::Multilogs` will gracefully fall back to the default (interleaved) output on those platforms.
+`Rake::Multilogs` will gracefully fall back to the default (unprefixed) output on those platforms.

 ## Usage